qapage/qapage.github.io/_posts/2018-10-09-Handling-difficult-conversations.md

 made.
 For people to buy in to the decision, having been part of its making is a great plus.

-When all the information is on the table, there's also a better chance of avoiding Fool's choices.
+##### Fools choices

-*Fools choices are when you believe you need to choose from one of two bad options.*
+When all the information is on the table, there's also a better chance of avoiding Fool's choices. *Fools choices are when you believe you need to choose from one of two bad options.*

 For example, you may feel like you need to choose between being honest and being truthful, when you don't really have to choose one or the